-- 1 pound dried, raw peanuts (not roasted)
+- 1 pound dried, raw peanuts in the shell (not roasted)

 - 1/4 cup salt or sea salt

-- 6 cups cold water (enough to cover them)
+- 6 cups cold water (enough to cover them by 2 inches)

 - Close the pressure release valve, making sure it is on sealing, not venting.
-Select MANUAL or PRESSURE COOK and set the pot at HIGH pressure for 70 minutes.
-(70 minutes is middle of the road softness.
-If you like your boiled peanuts barely soft try 60 minutes.
-You can always put the lid back on and go another 10 minutes.
-If you like your boiled peanuts down right mushy cook them for 80 minutes.)
-This will take about 17 minutes to come up to full pressure.
+Select PRESSURE COOK and set the pot at HIGH pressure for 70 minutes.
+(1 hour 10 minutes is middle of the road softness.
+Add 15 minutes if you prefer softer peanuts.)
+It will take about 30 minutes to come up to pressure before cooking starts.